My experience as a technology volunteer with Fire/EMS and

 other responder issue.
 They are MY observations.
 I

 suggest you take a look at these easy actions and consider

 implementing them.
 While

 I offer specific recommendations, you should always check

-first with the local 9-1-1 center, the Fire/EMS and police
+first with the local 9-1-1 center, the Fire/EMS and Police

 departments about their specific requirements.

-I have nothing for sale.
-I do not seek
+I have nothing for sale, I do not seek

-sponsorships and I do not accept donations.
+sponsorships and I am not seeking donations.

 You can contact me